Don’t push me cause I’m close to the edge, I’m trying not to lose my headGrandmaster Flash & the Furious Five, The Message

 Overcome the stigma of mental health illness and/or drug/alcohol addiction and find the courage to access help and support structures.

 A rap composition & performance workshop also offers participants with a unique platform to express and take ownership of their own personal stories & challenging emotions through the microphone.

-It offers a voice to face, explore and realise a way out for those struggling with dual diagnosis.
+The Harmony Workshops offer a voice to face, explore and realise a new life for those struggling with dual diagnosis.

 “We sell our dreams and our potential to escape through a buzz, just keep me up, keep me up, Hollywood here we come”Macklemore & Ryan Lewis, Otherside.